harness/developer-hub/release-notes/platform.md

   A code enhancement to populate name with the display name fixed the issue.

-- The email step in the pipeline succeeds and is not marked as failed even if email delivery fails (PL-38440, ZD-43831)
+- The email step in the pipeline succeeds and is not marked as failed, even if email delivery fails.
+(PL-38440, ZD-43831)

   A code enhancement fixed this issue.